mattrussi/gitlab-com-runbooks/docs/cells/infra-development.md

 title: When to use the Cell Infrastructure Development and debugging escalation workflow
 ---
 flowchart TD
+    start[Need to test/debug/manage infrastructure state
-    start[Need to test/debug in a cell environment]
+    in a cell environment]

     is_sandbox{Is sandbox
     sufficient?}

-    is_quarantine{Is a quarantine
+    is_quarantine{Is the cell in a
-    ring available?}
+    quarantine ring?}

     is_urgent{Is this an urgent
     production issue?}